minprog/webapps/projects/4 final/content.md

 - Your web application must be reproducible on another computer by cloning the repository and following instructions in the `README`.

 - jQuery may not be used except to use standard functionality from web frameworks like Bootstrap.

+## Process requirements<small>What else you need to do</small>

+At the start of the project, create a process book in which you keep track of your progress during the project.
+Note that it is not necessary to describe in detail what you have been working on every day.
+Just describe your most important findings and challenges during the project.
+At the end of the project this process book gives an insight in the progression of the project from beginning to end.

+In your process book, you simply chronicle your bigger decisions.
+When faced with a large decision, use your process book to document the following:

+* The choice you've made
+* What you expect to happen as a result of that choice
+* Why you expect things to pan out that way

+By doing so, you can use your process book for reflection.
+By documenting and priodically reviewing your decisions, you'll get a better grasp on the overall project and you might be able to identify trends or common traps you find yourself falling into.

+To put it simply, a process book helps to refine your decision-making process as you move forward, rather than being something that helps you actually make a choice in the moment.